thisisevilevil/evilevil365/_drafts/2025-04-14-TheCase-OfTheMissing-GPU.md

 Prepare yourself to go on a lot of wild goose chases when troubleshooting this issue.
 These kind of Laptops utilizes something known as "Switchable Graphics" to conserve battery.
 If the laptop was always using the NVIDIA GPU, your battery life could in theory decrease to as low as 45-60 minutes if it's not connected to power.
 So these laptops usually comes with an internal iGPU (iGPU) from Intel or AMD that can be used to render the desktop, play youtube videos etc. for your basic graphic needs, but when any graphics demanding tasks is required like playing games or using applications like AutoCAD or Maya, that's where the discreet GPU (dGPU) comes in, usually from NVIDIA, at the expense of using a lot more battery power.

 Historically there has been an abundant amount of driver issues with these kind of laptops, so when you go and google or ask copilot for these issues, you will find them going back almost 20 years.
-In this case, we can go and search for things like "NVIDIA GPU not detected" or "OpenGL error when opening application" or similar.
+In this case, we can go and search for things like "NVIDIA GPU not detected switchable graphics" or "OpenGL error when opening application - GPU not detected" or similar.
 The common things to try to resolve these kind of issues are usually the following:

 * Update to the latest NVIDIA GPU Driver
 * Update to the latest iGPU Driver (For instance the Intel driver)